 Yes.
-To receive timely payments, your patient depends on your prompt return of a complete and accurate Physician/Practitioner’s Certificate within 49 days from the date your patient’s disability begins or within 41 days from the date the caregiver’s family leave begins.
+To receive timely payments, your patient or patient’s caregiver depends on your prompt return of a complete and accurate Physician/Practitioner’s Certificate.
+It must be returned within 49 days from the date your patient’s disability begins or within 41 days from the date the caregiver’s family leave begins.

-If you delay the submission of a medical certificate you may cause your patient’s benefits to be denied or reduced.
+DI: If you delay the submission of a medical certificate you may cause your patient’s DI benefits to be denied or reduced.
 You must submit the Physician/practitioner’s Certificate within 49 days from the date their disability began.

 Yes, elective and cosmetic surgeries are covered by SDI if the patient meets the eligibility requirements.

 SDI follows the Health Insurance Portability and Accountability Act (HIPAA), state, and federal laws in the handling of medical records and information.